How do particles with complex interactions self-assemble?: Methods

+At each step, we compute the new energy of the system $E'$ and compare it to the old energy $E$.
+In practice, we only recompute the energy from the bonds of the moved particle(s) and its old and new neighbors.
+The move is accepted according to a Metropolis criterion with temperature $T$ (always accepted if $E'<E$, accepted with a probability $p=\mathrm{exp}[-(E'-E)/(k_BT)]$ if $E'>E$).

 We minimize the free energy of each system using simulated annealing.
-We perform 100 equally spaced temperature steps starting at $k_BT=\mathrm{max}_{ab}|J_{ab}|$ and ending at $k_BT=1$.
-Within each temperature step we perform a number of Monte-Carlo steps equal to $800\times N_\mathrm{sites}$, where $N_\mathrm{sites}$ denotes number of sites in the system.
-After the annealing, we perform $1000\times N_\mathrm{sites}$ Monte-Carlo steps at $k_BT=1$ while averaging $N_{ab}$.
+We perform 100 equally spaced inverse temperature steps starting at $1/(k_B T)=0$ and ending at $1/(k_BT)=1$.
+Within each temperature step we perform a number of Monte-Carlo steps equal to $7200\times N_\mathrm{particles}$, where $N_\mathrm{particles}$ denotes number of particles in the system.
+After the annealing, we perform $7200\times N_\mathrm{particles}$ Monte-Carlo steps at $k_BT=1$ while averaging $N_{ab}$.
 The results presented here are averages over five repeats of the whole annealing procedure for each interaction map.
+We consider $9000$ distinct interaction maps, and therefore run $45000$ simulated annealing.
+Each of them represents $~3$ CPU-hours, and the total amount of CPU time used for this study is therefore of the order $~135 000$ CPU-hours.